Updated: May 17, 2026 | By your WiFi technology expert team

 WiFi is great – as long as nothing gets in its way.
 The range of your wireless network depends heavily on external interference factors.
-Think of your WiFi signal as a beam of light: every obstacle casts a shadow.
+Every obstacle casts a shadow.
 The more massive the obstacle, the darker it gets for your device.

 Interference #1: Water – The Invisible Sponge

-Your WiFi network operates in the microwave range (2.4 GHz, 5 GHz, or 6 GHz).
-Just like in a kitchen microwave, water absorbs this energy.
+Your WiFi network operates in the microwave range.
+Water absorbs this energy.
 When your WiFi signal tries to pass through organic obstacles, the same thing happens.

 - Trees and Hedges: Leaves contain a lot of water.
 This water literally "soaks up" the energy of your WiFi signal (absorption).